 TRANSCOTLAND Self-guided Walking Holidays

 Highland Perthshire Historic walks and the beautiful Perthshire scenery make this a great choice for people who would like a more gentle introduction to walking in Scotland.
 As the daily walking distances are shorter than our other routes, you have more time for exploring local towns and villages, and visiting the many castles and historic attractions in the 'Heart of Scotland'.
-It is also possible to visit a choice of distilleries, or play a round of golf at one of the many local courses in the area, or try salmon fishing on the River Tay.
-The standard itinerary is 6 nights, but as there are many things to see and do, if possible we recommend you take 9 nights so you can have more time in a few of the villages.
+It is also possible to visit a choice of distilleries, play a round of golf at one of the many local courses in the area or try salmon fishing on the River Tay.
+The standard itinerary is 6 nights, but as there are many things to see and do, if possible, we recommend you have extra nights in 2 or 3 of the villages.
+Accommodation is limited in some villages but we can usually still arrange this hike if you are only booking a few months ahead of your preferred arrival date (but it's still best to book sooner rather than later).
+Highland Perthshire is a great destination for a staycation and introduction to self-guided walking in Scotland.
+The prices below are approximate, as there are options to stay in B&Bs or hotels in some of the villages.

 Route Start Finish No. of